 I started, quite by accident collecting family history in 2001, when our daughter brought home a school history assignment, which necessitated building a family tree using Ancestry.com.
 I found a bunch of old albums, photos, only three photos of my grandfather and a few births, deaths and marriage certificates.
 This was enough to start my research, patchy as it was.

 Family history and my past relatives and their stories I soon discovered could soon be easily lost, because so few people share what they have and or have the time or the inclination to keep up with it all.
 I was curious to learn more and connect with Ireland and its rich history because of the mysterious gap of information we had within my family.
-It seemed such a shame our father was was unfamiliar with his Irish ancestry, particularly the story of his proud and strong grand parents, John and Catherine Breheny of Carracastle, Ireland and their relatives.
-The questions we had about why our Grandfather immigrated to Australia and why he spoke so little of his past, triggered not only this research, but also the Family Matters project idea where I could possibly also help others research theirs.
+It seemed such a shame our father was was unfamiliar with his Irish ancestry, particularly the story of his proud and strong grand parents, John and Catherine Breheny of Carracastle, County Mayo, Ireland and their relatives.
+The questions we had about why our Grandfather immigrated to Australia and why he spoke so little of his past, triggered my journey to learn more .

 For more information on this go to the ‘Research Steps’ page on this site.